ibreakthecloud/contact-book/README.md

 Contact book is an go based contact server that allows to create contact with name and email, where email is unique.

+Note:
+The default username and password for the basic auth for authorization is:

+Username: `admin`
+Password: `password`

 - To Create contact:

 Method: POST